-It doesn’t take long for new Alfred State College students to make an impact on the local community.
+Before the fall semester even began, new Alfred State College Pioneers were already having an impact on the local community.

-Recently, 98 students participated in the school’s Community Action Day, the annual day of service that takes place during the college’s Week of Welcome, in which new students engage in a number of local community service projects.
-Samantha Caldwell, a nursing major from Owego who interned for the Center for Civic Engagement, was the key student organizer for this year’s Community Action Day.
+Recently, 115 incoming students participated in the college’s Community Action Day, the annual day of service that takes place during Alfred State’s Week of Welcome, in which new students engage in a number of local community service projects.